 One of the most challenging questions each person has to answer for themselves is how charitable giving fits into their money journey and their life.
 So many factors can influence how we feel about giving.

 One of the most significant reservations people have is that they might not feel financially ready to give.
 Regardless of what your wallet and your bank account look like, though, there are many ways you can fit personal giving into your plans.

 Each year, Giving Tuesday is celebrated on the first Tuesday in December, after Black Friday and Cyber Monday.
 It kicks off the charitable giving season when many focus on their holiday and end-of-year donating.
-This article is the first of four (here’s the 2nd and 3rd) we’ll publish on the Tuesdays leading up to Tuesday, December 3rd, to share a variety of ways you can give this year.
+This article is the first of four (here's the 2nd, 3rd, & 4th) to share a variety of ways you can give this year on #GivingTuesday.